Sojourn’s End, Chapter 1

 I find the balcony door and fling it open.

 Whereupon I feel the blessed cold air flow into my room and that is when I notice that I had been sweating heavily as the chill of the air surrounds me.

-I do not normally sweat in my sleep, particularly in winter.
+‘Odd.’
+I thought, I do not normally sweat in my sleep, even in this equatorial region.